Something Blue (How I Met Your Mother)

 "Something Blue" is the 22nd and final episode in the second season of the television series How I Met Your Mother.
+It explores the aftermath of Marshall and Lily's wedding, with the title referring to the blue French horn that Ted stole.
 It originally aired on CBS on May 14, 2007.

 Plot

 Marshall and Lily's wedding reception is in full swing, but they cannot eat there because food is being taken right out from under them while relatives congratulating them just before they can get a bite.
 Lily also gets drunk and misses in her attempt to feed Marshall some cake.
 When they finally get to the limo to their honeymoon, which is driven by Ranjit, Marshall asks to stop at a fast-food restaurant so that they can get something to eat.
 At the restaurant, Marshall begins to fully realize that Lily is his wife, and his realization makes him very happy.

-At the reception, Ted and Robin begin discussing a big announcement, and when Barney overhears, he harasses them until they relent, telling him of what happened 2–3 weeks before the wedding.
+At the reception, Ted and Robin begin discussing a big announcement, and when Barney overhears, he harasses them until they relent, telling him of what happened 2 weeks before the wedding.

 On their first anniversary, Ted and Robin went to the restaurant where they had their first date.
 When they received two complementary glasses of champagne, Robin discovered an engagement ring at the bottom of the glass, and began to think that Ted was proposing to her.
 Barney reacts in horror at the thought they might marry, and Ted reveals Robin reacted with similar horror.
 The proposal was actually meant for a couple at another table; when the mix-up was clarified, the other woman accepted, but Robin's horror and subsequent relief unearthed unresolved issues between Ted and her.
 They asked each other where they see themselves five years from now: Ted wants to get married, and Robin wants to travel the world as a journalist, going to places such as Argentina, Tokyo or Paris.
 This made Ted question whether their relationship had any future at all.